Monday through Friday 8:00 a.m. - 5:00 p.m. Clinic and evening hours vary Please call for clinic times.

 For more information on the ZIKA virus, click here.

-To download a pregancy and ZIKA virus fact sheet, click here
+To download a pregnancy and ZIKA virus fact sheet, click here

 Click on graphic to be directed to the Flu IQ site